 Our composable code and single state database makes it easier to contain risk.
 For example, we can isolate different routing universes (such as public and enterprise networks) and watchdogs can detect issues and redeploy software if needed.
 And it’s inherently simpler to control, as we’ve replaced a ‘full-mesh’ of logical relationships between the control system and many network element databases with single links.

 You can manage your whole network from a single browser window.
 And you get automation straight out-of-the-box.
 Simply power-on your bare metal switches and they will self-register, download the correct software image, discover their topology and all microservices self-start.
 Automated software version management reduces risk of human error, and new microservices can be updated and tested independently of other operating software.
 The system also includes tools to simplify repair, such as ‘clone a switch’ for zero-touch replacement of broken hardware.
 And there’s in-depth alarm and status management, with thresholds and abnormalities automatically flagged: from data rates to fan speeds.
-You can glue this into your existing OSS using REST and RPC APIs, such as gNMI (Google Network Management Interface).
-The cost will be significantly lower than traditional systems.
+You can glue this into your existing OSS using our consumer-driven Management API, which can create a client in your choice of programming language.

 The software is available in a number of discrete products, such as a BNG (Broadband Network Gateway) and a PE Router (Provider Edge).

 The features supported by RtBrick FullStack are expanding all the time, because it's much faster for us to add and test new features than it is using a traditional monolithic code base.
 Currently supported features include: